Lou!: Reception

 Volume 1, Journal infime, received the Youth Award for ages 9 to 12 at the Angoulême Festival in 2005.
 Volume 5, Laser Ninja, won the award for best youth comic at the Angoulême Festival in 2010.

 Animation

 The first comic volume, Journal infime, was adapted into 52 12-minute episodes.
 The series was produced by GO-N Productions in association with M6 television and Disney Channel France, directed by Jérôme Mouscadet, character design adaptation by David Gilson, screenplay by Jean-Rémi François and Anna Fregonese.
-The series premiered in France on April 5, 2009 on M6, and then later on the French version of Disney Channel, also dubbed in Spanish by Colombian voice actors and broadcast on Mexico's Canal Once from November 2009 until September 2010.
-It has recently been dubbed into English with UK-based voice actors, and more English episodes are currently being uploaded.

 Live-action movie

 A live-action film adaptation based on the comic was released in France on October 8, 2014.